sebilune/cells-sim/README.md

 ### Particle State

-The simulation consists of a population of up to a million particles.
+The simulation consists of a starting population of 4,000 particles.
 Each particle is a distinct entity defined by its state, which includes:

 - **Position** `(x, y)`: Its coordinates in the 2D space.
 - **Velocity** `(v_x, v_y)`: Its speed and direction of movement.